buildingSMART/IFC4.3.x-development/docs/properties/p/PrimaryProductionType.md

 PrimaryProductionType
 =====================

-Primary type of ship production of the facility
+Primary type of ship production of the facility.